codelibs/fess-docs/en/10.0/admin/pathmap-guide.rst

 |image0|

-Click a configuration name if you want to edit it.
+Click a mapping name if you want to edit it.

 Create Configuration
 --------------------